On the correspondence between thermodynamics and inference: Results

 \subsubsection{Learning capacity}

-To study the predictive loss, it is natural to study the statistical quantity corresponding to the heat capacity.
-The heat capacity measures the rate of increase in thermal energy with temperature ($\overline{C}$ in Tab.~\ref{Table:stat}).
-The statistical analogue of the heat capacity, a \textit{learning capacity}, is a measure of the rate of increase in predictive performance with sample size.
-For the normal model:
+To study the generalization error associated with learning from a finite-sized sample, it is natural to study the statistical quantity corresponding to the heat capacity.
+The heat capacity measures the rate of increase in thermal energy with temperature ($\inliner{\overline{C}}$ in Tab.~\ref{Table:stat}).
+The statistical analogue of the heat capacity, a \textit{learning capacity}: